6:30 - 9:30 / 1st + 3rd Wednesday of every month @ Our Community Bikes / 2429 Main Street.

 We provide valuable and rewarding work experience for youth in our community.
 Community partners include Broadway Youth Resource Centre, Genesis School, Total Education Secondary, Pacific Community Resources Society, Aboriginal Youth Empowerment Program, and many more.

 OCBC provides a comprehensive bike training program for youth that includes bike safety skills, road safety and awareness, basic bicycle mechanics and the overall promotion of a healthy and safe cycling lifestyle.
-By participating in our program, participants become confident and safe cyclists, and ambassadors for this lifestyle within their communities.
+By participating in our program, participants become confident and safe bicycle users, and ambassadors for this lifestyle within their communities.
 In addition, we use the bicycle as a tool to teach kids about the environment, health and well-being.
-We seek to make the street safer for young people in order to encourage the next generation of cyclists.
+We seek to make the street safer for young people in order to encourage the next generation of bicycle users.

 Emily Gray for Vancouver Mural Festival 2016 on display in our alley